 APPLYING THE TEST

 Applying the new test, the court found that no common-law marriage existed between Hogsett and Neale.
-However, the court did find the existence of a common-law marriage in the second case involving a same-sex relationship, In re Marriage of LaFleur and Pyfer.
-There, the court answered the question of whether same-sex common law marriage was possible before same-sex marriage was made legal in Colorado.
+However, the court did find the existence of a common-law marriage in the second case involving a same-sex relationship, In re Marriage of LaFleur and Pyfer, answering the question of whether same-sex common law marriage was possible before same-sex marriage was made legal in Colorado.

 The U.S. Supreme Court’s decision in Obergefell struck down as unconstitutional state laws that excluded same-sex couples from civil marriage, said the majority opinion in LaFleur, also authored by Márquez, and laws deemed unconstitutional should be treated as if they were never enacted.